 Project Manager: Jeff Quackenbush

-The Integrative Learning Center provides state-of-the-art classroom and academic space for the Amherst campus with the first classes starting in the Fall Semester 2014.
+The Integrative Learning Center provides state-of-the-art classrooms and academic spaces for students at the University of Massachusetts in Amherst.

 This building is located in the heart of campus in close proximity to the Lincoln Campus Center and Student Union.
 Its location not only provides students with convenient access to classrooms, but also creates a hub of student activity to animate these three spaces.
 Students and faculty can walk to the ILC from any departure point within the campus core in less than ten minutes.
 With a turnover of 3,600 students each hour during the class day, this site and the buildings around it will become the truly lively, natural center that the campus has envisioned through its planning process.